 On 6 October 2014, Spain reported a confirmed case in a healthcare worker WHO had been involved in the care of patients repatriated from West Africa.
 WHO reported that the outbreak in Spain was over on 2 December 2014.

 On 29 December 2014, a laboratory-confirmed case of EVD was reported in Scotland.
 This was the first Ebola case to be detected in the UK.
 The patient was a healthcare worker who had returned from Sierra Leone where they had been working in an Ebola treatment centre.
 They recovered and the UK was declared free of Ebola virus disease on 7 March 2015.
+In October 2015, this patient was readmitted to hospital for complications of their Ebola infection.

 A single case was confirmed to have been imported from Liberia into Dallas, Texas on 30 September 2014.
 Transmission of Ebola virus disease from that patient to a healthcare worker was confirmed on 12 October 2014, and to a second healthcare worker on 15 October 2014.
 A further case of Ebola was confirmed in a humanitarian aid worker who returned from Guinea on 23 October 2014.